Tuning the shear-thickening of suspensions through surface roughness and physico-chemical interactions

-\textit{Conclusion.-} Whilst some degree of shear thickening is often observed in dense suspensions, here we have shown that both CST and DST can be achieved at low volume fractions with hydrophilic fumed silica particles possessing high specific surface areas.
-The surface roughness of these geometrically-irregular particles appears as the primary control parameter to drive the onset of CST, in agreement with recent experimental and numerical results \cite{Seto:2013,Fernandez:2013,Lin:2015,Royer:2016,Clavaud:2017,Comtet:2017}.
-Moreover, shear thickening occurs at low volume fractions and persists over a large range of volume fractions [from 5\% to 23\% in Fig.~\ref{fig2}(c)] where the critical shear stress for shear thickening varies by over a decade [Fig.~\ref{fig2}(c)].
-However, we also show that DST is only observed in the presence of sufficient levels of hydrogen bonding between particles.
-More spectacularly, reducing the level of roughness and eliminating hydrophilic interactions result in the complete suppression of the shear-thickening regime.
+\textit{Conclusion.-} Whilst some degree of shear thickening is often observed in dense suspensions at sufficiently high volume fractions, here we have shown that both CST and DST can be achieved at very low volume fractions by using hydrophilic fumed silica particles possessing high specific surface areas.
+The surface roughness of these geometrically-irregular particles is the primary control parameter driving the onset of CST, in agreement with the general trends reported in recent experimental and numerical results \cite{Seto:2013,Fernandez:2013,Lin:2015,Royer:2016,Clavaud:2017,Comtet:2017}.
+However in these extremely rough particles, shear thickening occurs at very low volume fractions and persists over a large range of volume fractions [from 5\% to 23\% in Fig.~\ref{fig2}(c)].
+Furthermore we find that the critical shear stress for the onset of shear thickening varies by over an order of magnitude [Fig.~\ref{fig2}(c) and Fig.~\ref{figS10}].
+The variation of the critical shear stress with the volume fraction (see section~\ref{figS10}) and the observation of discontinuous shear thickening over a range of volume fractions far away from the jamming point (see Fig.~\ref{figS11}) offer challenging views to the existing theoretical framework~\cite{Wyart:2014,Morris:2018,guazzelli2018rheology,morris2020shear,rathee2021shear}.
+These deviations presumably arise from the highly tortuous topography of fumed silica particles and their ability to locally interpenetrate the pervaded volume set by the dimension $D$.
+This highlights the necessity to extend the constitutive framework developed for regularly-shaped particles to suspensions formulated from more topographically-complex constituents~\cite{guy2020testing}, a question of obvious fundamental and practical interest.
+Moreover, we also show that DST is only observed in the presence of sufficient levels of hydrogen bonding interactions between the particles.
+More spectacularly, reducing the level of roughness and eliminating hydrophilic interactions result in the complete suppression of the shear-thickening regime over the range of volume fractions considered here.
 Finally, we have mapped out a rheological phase diagram for mixtures of hydrophilic and hydrophobic silica particles, which demonstrates the possibility to finely tune the rheological behavior of these fumed silica suspensions by blending hydrophilic and hydrophobic particles.
-In this way, we screen strong reversible interparticle interactions and systematically reduce the shear thickening, an observation of obvious practical interest in cement paste rheology \cite{Toussaint:2009}.
+In this way, we screen the strong reversible frictional interparticle interactions and systematically reduce the shear thickening, an observation of obvious practical interest in cement paste rheology \cite{Toussaint:2009}.
 This work paves the way for the design of cheaper and more stable shear-thickening fluids requiring lower volume fractions of particles, which is of critical importance for numerous applications such as shock-absorbing composites \cite{Lee:2003}.
-The optical transparency of these materials (due to the close refractive index match between the fumed silica and the PPG matrix phase) also allows in-situ flow visualization and may provide complementary insights on the suspension microstructure that develops during the shear-thickening transition.
+The optical transparency of these materials (due to the close refractive index match between the fumed silica and the PPG matrix phase) also allows in-situ flow visualization and may provide complementary insights on the suspension microstructure that develops during the discontinuous shear-thickening transition.